e-dyn/gloria/doc/source/get_started/installation.rst

 Installing CmdStan
 ------------------

 Gloria's backend employs the statistical programming language `Stan <https://mc-stan.org/>`_ and uses `CmdStan <https://mc-stan.org/docs/cmdstan-guide/>`_ as interface.
 As of now, Gloria needs to have a full installation of CmdStan, which will be automatically triggered once you create a Gloria model for the first time.
 However, prior to that a C++ toolchain consisting of a modern C++ compiler and GNU-Make utility need to be installed.
-Depending on your system, do one of the following (borrowed from `CmdStanPy C++ Toolchain Requirements <https://mc-stan.org/cmdstanpy/installation.html>`_)
+Depending on your system, do one of the following [#f2]_

 .. tab:: Windows